Why is equality held up as the pinnacle of human evolution? Human development is due to the rejection of equality and exaltation of merit.

 Justin Trudeau, the Canadian Prime Minister, gloated in 2015 about a 50/50 gender split in his cabinet.
 He said, “It’s important to be here before you today to present to Canada a cabinet that looks like Canada”.
 It would be hard to find a more glaring divergence from Martin Luther King Jr’s golden rule, to judge people on the content of their character rather than (insert irrelevant identity trait here).

 Let us consider how gender preferencing in a similar way to Trudeau’s 50/50 cabinet might be used to fix the life-expectancy gap.

 We have now established that the most valuable resource a human being can have, time, is divided unequally among genders.
-We also know that it is not caused by the invisible but all-powerful force, the ‘Matriarchy’, but by a combination of biological and individual choices freely made.
-It also seems that especially the quota solution which is popular in governments, corporate boards and university enrollments are morally bankrupt.
+We also know that it is not caused by the invisible, all-powerful force, the ‘Matriarchy’, but by a combination of biological factors and individual choices freely made.
+It also seems that the quota solutions, popular in governments, corporate boards and university enrollments, are especially morally bankrupt.

 What can we learn here?

 Firstly, we should be very skeptical about many of the so-called ‘inequalities’ that we are told plague our society today.
-Herein, we find that that the causes are often not the invisible but all-powerful, God-like patriarchy, but biology and individual decisions.
+Herein, we find that that the causes are often not the invisible, all-powerful, God-like patriarchy, but biology and individual decisions.

 Finally, the word ‘equality’ should no longer be worshipped as a God.